tim3959951/RAG-Llama/README.md

-# RAG-LLaMA: Retrieval-Augmented Generation with LLaMA
+# RAG-LLaMA: Retrieval-Augmented Generation with LLaMA & GPT-4

-This repository showcases a **Retrieval-Augmented Generation (RAG)** pipeline using a **quantised Large Language Model (LLaMA)** and **Chroma** as the vector database.
-The system answers questions about **President Biden’s 2023 State of the Union Address (SOTU)** by retrieving relevant text chunks (custom documents can be substituted), then generating grounded answers.
+This repository showcases a multi-agent **Retrieval-Augmented Generation (RAG)** system combining a **quantised LLaMA** and **GPT-4** to answer questions grounded in President Biden’s 2023 State of the Union (SOTU) address and user-uploaded documents, while reducing hallucinations and enabling memory-based interactions.

-While LLMs are powerful at understanding context and generating responses, they may hallucinate when asked about unseen information.
+While LLMs are powerful at understanding context and generating responses, they may **hallucinate** when asked about unseen information.
 RAG mitigates this by combining an external retriever (based on vector search via text embeddings) with a generator (LLM).
 The interaction between both components is orchestrated using **LangChain**.

 This project also demonstrates **deployment** [here](https://huggingface.co/spaces/ChienChung/llama-rag-gpt4-demo) for real-time inference.
+The demo features three tabs:

+1. Tab 1 uses the quantised LLaMA model (local, private, no follow-up).
+2. Tab 2 integrates GPT-4 with FAISS (API-based, strong instruction following with multi-turn memory).
+3. Tab 3 supports .txt, .pdf, and .docx uploads with dynamic FAISS indexing and fallback control.

 ---